 Are Cherries Safe for French Bulldogs?

 Pets and humans can both be poisoned by cyanide, which can be potentially deadly in large doses.
-Unprocessed cherries can be eaten by dogs in small quantities, but they need to be carefully prepared so that all pits, stems, and leaves are removed.
+Dogs in small quantities can eat unprocessed cherries, but they need to be carefully prepared to remove all pits, stems, and leaves.

-It would also be a good idea for French Bulldog owners to avoid feeding their pets cherry-flavoured supplements as they typically contain chemicals, sugar, and artificial flavours.
-Often even foods that naturally have cherries as a flavouring will contain a lot of added sugar.
+It would also be a good idea for French Bulldog owners to avoid feeding their pets cherry-flavored supplements as they typically contain chemicals, sugar, and artificial flavors.
+Often even foods that naturally have cherries as a flavoring will contain a lot of added sugar.

 As for potential health benefits, cherries have been linked to everything from diabetes control to weight loss and even pain relief, but unfortunately, a dog would have to consume many cherries before reaping any of these benefits–and that’s when the risks far outweigh the benefits.
 Before serving cherries to your dog, you should consult with your veterinarian for their approval.

-The pits of cherries themselves also pose an intestinal blockage risk, as they can easily get lodged in the digestive tracts of dogs.
+The pits of cherries themselves also pose an intestinal blockage risk, as they can easily get lodged in dogs’ digestive tracts.
 Especially for French Bulldogs, a cherry pit can become a blockage.
 Taking extra precautions when offering cherries or any other human food to your French Bulldog can also prevent either blockage or cyanide poisoning.

 Pitless cherries are available in some varieties, such as those in the maraschino cherry.
-Rather than the pits, the problem with these cherries-as well as all canned, processed fruit-is their added sugar content, which makes them taste sweet.
-Too much sugar can cause your French Bulldog to have short-term problems such as hyperactivity and diarrhea, while they may suffer from more serious conditions such as diabetes, obesity, and pancreatitis over time.
+Rather than the pits, the problem with these cherries and all canned, processed fruit is their added sugar content, which makes them taste sweet.
+Too much sugar can cause your French Bulldog to have short-term problems such as hyperactivity and diarrhea.
+At the same time, they may suffer from more serious conditions such as diabetes, obesity, and pancreatitis over time.

 Can French Bulldogs eat dried cherries?

 But what about other cherry varieties?
 What are the effects of dried cherries on dogs?
-Fruits that are dried usually contain much higher concentrations of sugar than those that are fresh.
+Fruits that are dried usually contain much higher sugar concentrations than those that are fresh.
 Additionally, pitted cherries pose the same health risks as other fruits.
-Even though most dried cherry pits have been removed, there may be some that remain.
+Even though most dried cherry pits have been removed, some may remain.

 What to Do if Your French Bulldog Swallows a Whole Cherry?

-It can take your dog up to 24 hours to show symptoms after swallowing a cherry pit.
-The smaller the dog, the greater the risk of an intestinal blockage.
+It can take your dog up to 24 hours to show symptoms after swallowing a cherry pit—the smaller the dog, the greater the risk of an intestinal blockage.
 Look for symptoms of cyanide poisoning in your dog if he eats multiple cherries at once.
-Dilated pupils, bright red gums, and laboured breathing are among the signs.
+Dilated pupils, bright red gums, and labored breathing are the signs.
 When you find that your pooch has eaten more than one cherry without pits, you should call your vet for precautionary measures.
 Depending on your veterinarian’s recommendation, you may be advised to induce vomiting to prevent cyanide toxicity.